archoleat/browtest/SECURITY.md

 ## Reporting Security Issues

 **Please report security vulnerabilities via
-Public GitHub issues using the `Report Security Vulnerability`**.
+Public GitHub Issues using the `Report Security Vulnerability`**.

-Please provide the requested information below (as much as you can provide) to help us better understand the nature and extent of the potential issue:
+Please provide the requested information below (as much as you can provide) to help us better understand the nature and extent of the potential **Issue**:

 -   Problem type
 -   Full paths to source files associated with the manifestation of the problem.